ProductBuilders/productbuilders/docs/part1/identifying-problems.md

 - Consider a small, targeted ad spend ($10-$20) on platforms like Facebook or Google Ads to reach your potential audience.

 **Step 3**: Measure Sign-ups & Interest (Over 24-48 hours)
-- If you get a significant number of sign-ups (e.g., 30-50+ for a niche B2B AI tool, or more for B2C), it’s a strong signal of a validated startup idea.
+- If you get a significant number of sign-ups (e.g., 30-50+ for a niche B2B AI tool, or more for B2C), it's a strong signal of a validated startup idea.
 - Low interest might mean you need to refine your problem statement, target audience, or the solution concept itself.

 📌 **Tip**: Emphasize the benefits of the AI solution for the user.